nci/gsky/docker/README.md

 ---------------

 1. `sample_data_dir` is the directory path for the sample data.
-To obtain sample data for reproducible builds, please pull the `v1` tagged image using the following command: `docker pull gjmouse/gsky:v1`.
-The sample data files are under `/gpath` of the `v1` image.
+To obtain sample data for reproducible builds, please pull the `latest` tagged image using the following command: `docker pull gjmouse/gsky:latest`.
+The sample data files are under `/gpath` of the `latest` image.
 Please also be aware that `sample_data_dir` must be a relative path under `gsky/docker` directory.
 This is a restriction imposed by docker `ADD` command.